protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

         written into the given string and `example_name_case()` will return `kFoo`.
 -   `void clear_foo()`:
-    -   If the oneof case is not `kFoo`, nothing will be changed .
+    -   If the oneof case is not `kFoo`, nothing will be changed.
-    -   If the oneof case is `kFoo`, frees the field and clears the oneof case .
+    -   If the oneof case is `kFoo`, frees the field and clears the oneof case.
         `has_foo()` will return `false`, `foo()` will return the default value, and `example_name_case()` will return `EXAMPLE_NAME_NOT_SET`.
 -   `void set_allocated_foo(string* value)`: